markkoszykowski/Spring-WebFlux-STOMP-Handler/README.md

 ## Background

 With the addition of Spring's Reactive framework, dubbed WebFlux, many Spring MVC features have either not yet been implemented or do not plan to get implemented.
-This leaves a void for some who intend to upgrade their backend architecture without having to restructure their frontend.
+This leaves a Flux&lt;Void&gt; for some who intend to upgrade their backend architecture without having to restructure their frontend.

 This repository features a <em>very</em> lightweight implementation of a server-side STOMP WebSocket handler (designed